-The ALC intervention program is a self-contained classroom to temporarily place students who are not succeeding in our regular program either because of low credit production or behavior issues.
+The ALC intervention program is a temporary placement for students who are not succeeding in our regular program either because of low credit production or behavior issues.
 The purpose of placement in ALC is to give students another opportunity to get back on track but in a more structured setting.
-Students will have an altered school bell schedule, including an earlier start time, and a separate lunch.
 It is our goal that students will be successful in this program and quickly transition back to the school at large.
+Students placed in ALC follow the same start and end times for the day.

-Regular day schedule: The school day begins at 8:30 and ends at 3:00 pm, with lunch at 11:23.
+Regular day schedule: The school day begins at 8:30 and ends at 2:55 pm, with lunch at 11:37.

-Compact/Minimum day schedule: The school day begins at 8:30 and dismissal is at 12:43 (compact) and 12:51 (minimum).
+Compact/Minimum day schedule: The school day begins at 8:30 and dismissal is at 12:20.